Government of Syria: Judicial branch

 Syria's judicial branches includes the Supreme Constitutional Court, the Supreme Judicial Council, the Court of Cassation, and the State Security Courts.
 Islamic jurisprudence is a main source of legislation and Syria's judicial system had elements of Ottoman, French, and Islamic laws.
 Syria had three levels of courts: courts of first instance, courts of appeals, and the constitutional court, the highest tribunal.
 Religious courts handle questions of personal and family law.

+On 7 July 2026, al-Sharaa issued a decree appointing Issam al-Khalif as president of the Supreme Constitutional Court, along with six other members.
+On 19 July, the court held its inaugural meeting to begin drafting legislation governing its functions and defining its jurisdiction.